freetonik/Quantum-Computing-For-Software-Engineers/book.md

----
-title: "Quantum Computing for Software Engineers"
-author: [Rakhim Davletkaliyev]
-date: "2025-09-10"
-subject: "Markdown"
-keywords: [Quantum, Quantum computing]
-lang: "en"
-toc-own-page: true,
-listings-disable-line-numbers: true,
-listings-no-page-break: true,
-titlepage: true,
-titlepage-rule-color: "360049"
-titlepage-background: "images/background9.pdf"
-header-includes:
-  - \setkeys{Gin}{width=\linewidth,keepaspectratio}
-...

 # Preface

 Quantum computing has always seemed a bit like science fiction.
 On one hand, there are numerous publications by skeptics—from the general public, journalists, and esteemed scientists—explaining in seemingly indisputable detail why quantum computing is at best unachievable in any foreseeable future, or at worst fundamentally impossible.
 On the other hand, there are dozens of companies of all sizes, from industry behemoths like IBM and Google to smaller startups focusing on one or several niche areas: algorithms, control electronics, calibration, software development frameworks, etc. The industry is experiencing quite a wave of interest, and naturally there is a lot of hype.
 Some companies make such bold claims that one can understand the skeptics' views, especially when those claims are not demonstrated.

 So, who is right?
 Is quantum computing as unreal as intergalactic space travel, and do we have no chance of seeing it in our lifetimes?
 Or is it already here, and we just need to invest a bit more time and energy into making it practical?

 This may be a bad analogy, but humor me: truly practical quantum computing may be compared to the colonization of the Solar System.
 In theory, it should be possible.
 Moreover, we have made a lot of progress in the last century and have solved many extremely hard engineering challenges, allowing us to send probes to distant worlds and even put people on the Moon.
-General-purpose quantum computing is like saying, "We have bases on multiple planets, with a reliable, efficient transport network."
+General-purpose quantum computing is like having "bases on multiple planets, with a reliable, efficient transport network."
 I'll be the first to admit how bad the analogy is, especially because quantum computing is simultaneously easier and harder than the colonization of the Solar System.
 It's easier because, just in terms of resources and the sheer number of engineering problems, it's a much smaller problem than interspace travel.
 It's much harder because nothing in the observed properties of physics seems to stop us from traveling in space, but the more you try to control the quantum world, the more the universe acts against your pursuit.
 I can believe that if humanity decides to invest one-tenth of its wealth into space travel, we may have colonies on a few planets and moons in a few decades.
 I am absolutely not sure the same can be said about quantum computing: investing one-tenth of all wealth may not give us a machine with a few million stable logical qubits.
 Space travel needs to solve very hard engineering problems, but they are the same kinds of problems that have always existed: properties of materials, energy efficiency, food production, environment preservation, etc. Quantum computing needs to solve a completely new set of challenges, never seen before.

 But this is why it's such a fascinating industry.